vchrisb/django-stdimage/README.md

 The `ignore-missing` option will suspend missing source file errors and keep rendering variations for other files.
 Othervise command will stop on first missing file.

-### Multi processing
-Since version 2 stdImage supports multiprocessing.
-Every image is rendered in separate process.
-It not only increased performance but the garbage collection and therefore the huge memory footprint from previous versions.

-**Note:** PyPy seems to have some problems regarding multiprocessing, for that matter all multiprocessing is disabled in PyPy.